tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![New sample utterances](Images/new-crypto-utterances.png)

-Highlight to students that on the new utterances, the words `bitcoin` and `BTC` should be deleted and type `{crypto}` instead to allow users to specify on their dialog what cryptocurrency they want to convert to, for example by typing `I want to convert dollars to Ripple`, `Ripple` will be taken as the `crypto` slot.
+Highlight to students that on the new utterances, the words `bitcoin` and `BTC` should be deleted and type `{crypto}` instead to allow users to specify on their dialogue what cryptocurrency they want to convert to, for example by typing `I want to convert dollars to Ripple`, `Ripple` will be taken as the `crypto` slot.

-Also, explain to students that they should not have repeated utterances since an error will raise when they compile the bot.
+Also, explain to students that they should not have repeated utterances since an error will arise when they compile the bot.

 Build the bot and test it on the "Test bot" window.
 Start with typing the sample utterance `I want to invest in cryptocurrencies` to elicit all the slots as follows.